 In this section, we’re going to go over each of the main specs to take into consideration when trying to find the best ram for gaming.
 If you’ve gone through the article and aren’t sure about something, this section is for you.
 If you still have any questions left after you’ve finished, feel free to ask us in the comments below and we’ll be there to help.

-The first big difference between DDR3 and DDR4 RAM is the fact that they’re different standards.
-DDR3 RAM is a previous generation of RAM and is supported by older motherboards – pretty much any motherboard manufactured after 2007 and before 2014.
-DDR4 RAM was introduced in 2014, and has been the standard for RAM in PCs ever since.
+The big difference between DDR3, DDR4, and DDR5 RAM is the fact that they’re different standards.
+DDR3 RAM is a prior generation of RAM and is supported by older motherboards – pretty much any motherboard manufactured after 2007 and before 2014.
+DDR4 RAM was introduced in 2014 and has been the standard for RAM in PCs ever since.

-- 32 GB – Unless you’re hosting a server or running Virtual Machines, this RAM capacity and higher is almost completely pointless.
-You aren’t going to see gaming or common usage gains here at all.
+- 64 GB – Unless you’re hosting a server, running Virtual Machines, a specific workstation or are a professional video editor, this RAM capacity and higher is unnecessary.
+You aren’t going to see gaming or common usage gains.